29+1 Genius Fibromyalgia Hacks You Can’t Afford to Miss! Part 1

 10- Dive into a new hobby

 I’ll say that I have not really had a chance to try this one out.
-I understand the concept, which is occupy your mind to divert your thoughts from the Fibro, but realistically, that just hasn’t been practical for me.
+I understand the concept, which is to occupy your mind to divert your thoughts from the Fibro, but realistically, that just hasn’t been practical for me.

 But here is the thing: maybe that’s why I need to pick up a new hobby.
-Maybe the idea behind this concept is that I would actually slow down enough to learn something new, which could in turn alleviate some of my symptoms.
+Maybe the idea behind this concept is that I would actually slow down enough to learn something new, which could, in turn, alleviate some of my symptoms.

 11- Boost your dopamine levels